 How Many Volts is a Car Battery – Ideal Range

 The voltage of a car battery should be between 12.2 to 12.6 volts when the engine is turned off.
 A fully charged car battery voltage falls between 13.7 and 14.7 volts with the engine running.
 With the battery charge at 75%, the voltage can drop to 12.4 volts.
-At 25% charged, the voltage will measure around 12 volts.
+At 25% charge, the voltage will measure around 12 volts.

-By measuring the car battery, you can see where the voltage registers and you can compare it to the ideal car battery voltage range.
+By measuring the car battery, you can see where the voltage registers, and you can compare it to the ideal car battery voltage range.
 However, even if it says it’s a 12-volt battery, different types of car batteries can measure slightly differently than others.
 It’s important to see what your particular car battery is rated for before measuring the voltage to know if the readings are good or bad.

 Steps to Test Car Battery Voltage

 With a multimeter, you can quickly get a readout of the car battery’s voltage.
 These devices are quite inexpensive to buy, and they will give you accurate readings.

 Allow the car to sit overnight before you test it.
 It’s best to test it after the car has been resting and then again with the engine running.
 Set the multimeter to DCV at 20.

 Take the black lead of the multimeter and touch the negative terminal.
 Make sure you don’t touch the leads together.